AppliedMechanics/AMrotor/README.rst

 Citation
 --------

-Paper with reference to the toolbox are:
+Paper with reference to the toolbox and more specific information about the mathematical background are:

 ..
 [1] AMrotor – A MATLAB Toolbox for the Simulation of Rotating Machinery, Johannes Maierhofer, M.Kreutz, T.Mulser, T. Thümmel, D. Rixen.
 ..
 [2] Comparison of different time integration schemes and application to a rotor system with magnetic bearings in Matlab, Michael Kreutz, J. Maierhofer, T. Thümmel, D. Rixen